artamonovkirill/AlexaControlledSamsungTV/README.md

-## To run you will need Python3 with the following pip packages installed
+###This repository if a combination of the repositories located at https://github.com/eclair4151/AlexaControlledSamsungTV, and https://github.com/eclair4151/SmartCrypto in order to add Alexa support from Series H (and potentially but untested Series J) Smart TVs from Samsung

-websocket-client<br>
+## To run you will need python3 and packages present in requirements.txt as well as cec-utils

-AWSIoTPythonSDK<br>
+`pip3 install -r requirements.txt`
-requests
+`sudo apt-get install cec-utils`

 ## Setup